lkgarcia55/automation_challenge/README.md

-🚀 End-to-End Testing "[Laboratorio de Testing](https://www.laboratoriodetesting.com)" Project with Cypress
+🚀 End-to-End Testing "[Laboratorio de Testing](https://www.laboratoriodetesting.com)" using Cypress

 🎯 Goal

+Automate core user journeys to detect regressions and bugs in critical areas like registration, login, and checkout.
+This project aims to ensure that **frequent UI changes** don’t break the main functionality.

 ✅ Context Analysis:

-* The site is under development with bugs reported in critical features like registration and checkout.
+* The site is actively under development.
+* Bugs have been reported in critical paths like **registration** and **checkout**.
-* Features are changing often, so tests must be repeatable and fast.
+* UI and behavior may change often → tests must be **repeatable, fast, and resilient**.

 ✅ What to automate first?
 Focus on end-to-end tests for: